IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

 - **Individual A** visits the platform and decides to create an account.
 After filling out the necessary information, their account is successfully created, and they are assigned **User ID 2**.
 - Once logged in, Individual A is prompted to answer initial questions that help define their situation.
 They indicate they are facing a legal issue by selecting the problem type: **"I am being sued for a debt."** Additionally, they input their **zip code, 60603**.

+.. note:: Because many users will create their accounts mid-flow, the system will save their problem profile ID for their initial problem in the browser's local storage.
+When the individual creates their account, the system will automatically update the problem profile record with the user ID to tie the records back together.

 **2. Problem Profile Creation:**
 - The platform takes the information provided and creates a **Problem Profile** associated with **User ID 2**.
 This profile includes:
   - **Problem Type:** Debt